jyourstone/jellyfin-smartplaylist-plugin/README.md

 - **Audio Languages** - The audio language of the movie/TV show
 - **Name** - Title of the media item
 - **Series Name** - Name of the parent series (for episodes only)
+- **Similar To** - Find items similar to a reference item based on metadata (see detailed explanation below)
 - **Parental Rating** - Age rating (G, PG, PG-13, R, etc.)
 - **Overview** - Description/summary of the content
 - **Production Year** - Original production year
 - **Release Date** - Original release date of the media
 - **Resolution** - Video resolution (480p, 720p, 1080p, 1440p, 4K, 8K)
 - **Framerate** - Video framerate in frames per second (e.g., 23.976, 29.97, 59.94)

+> **Similar To Field Details**: The **Similar To** field enables content discovery by finding items that share metadata with reference items.
+This is perfect for creating "If you liked X, you'll love Y" style playlists.
+>
+> **How it works:**
+> 1. You specify one or more reference items by name (e.g., "Similar To contains 'My Movie'")
+> 2. The system finds all items matching that query and aggregates their genres and tags (keeping duplicates)
+> 3. Other items are scored based on shared metadata with **frequency weighting**:
+>    - Each shared **Genre** or **Tag** adds points equal to how many reference items have it
+>    - Example: If both Movie A and Movie B have "Sci-Fi", matching "Sci-Fi" gives 2 points (not 1)
+>    - This means genres/tags that appear in multiple reference items are weighted MORE heavily
+> 4. Items must share at least **1 genre** AND at least **2 total unique genres/tags** to be included (the reference items themselves will also be included if they meet this threshold)
+>
+> **Why only Genres and Tags?** These fields accurately describe *what* a movie/show is about.
+Including actors/directors/studios would match unrelated content.
+Genres and tags are fast to process and provide the most accurate similarity matching.
+>
+> **Example Uses:**
+> - `Similar To contains "Movie A"` → Find movies similar to Movie A (partially matched)
+> - `Similar To is in "Movie A;Movie B"` → Find movies similar to either Movie A or Movie B
+> - `Similar To equals "Movie A"` → Find movies similar to Movie A (exact match)
+>
+> **Best Practices:**
+> - Combine with other filters (e.g., "Similar To 'Movie A' AND Production Year > 2010")
+> - Use **Similarity Descending** sort order to show most similar items first
+> - Set Max Items to limit results to top matches (e.g., top 20 most similar)
+> - Tag your movies well for best results - tags like "Space Opera", "Dystopian", "Mind-Bending" help find truly similar content

 #### **Ratings & Playback**
 - **Community Rating** - User ratings (0-10)